Immigration to Chile: Immigration from Europe

-The spaniards, a european country, was the most relevant among European immigration to Chile.
+Spaniards were the most relevant group among European immigration to Chile.
 The largest ethnic group in Chile arrived from Spain during the colonial age, prior to 1810.
 Too, until the 18th century, the country experienced massive immigration from the Basque Country and Navarre, reaching 27% of the total Chilean colonial population, as well as Portuguese and Italian immigrants who accompanied the Spanish Empire.
 The situation changed for the early 20th century Chile was not a particularly attractive destination for migrants simply because it was far from Europe, and reaching such a remote place was difficult.
 A situation recognized in the census of 1907, census which recorded the percentage of Europeans versus the total population of Chile (2.2%).
 In other counts, with only immigrants born in their countries of origin, and without counting their descendants, came to represent 4.1% of the national population, with the exception of Magallanes Region, where 1/4 people had been born abroad, mostly on the European continent.

 However, some relevant groups arrived anyway, especially for the colonization of Araucanía, and in search of luck in mining activity in the north of the country.
 In any case, this immigration does not compare to that of the South American Atlantic countries.
-Between 1851 and 1924 Chile only received the 4,1% of the European immigration flow to Latin America, against 46% of Argentina, 33% of Brazil, 14% of Cuba, and 4% of Uruguay.
+Between 1851 and 1924 Chile only received the 0,5% of the European immigration flow to Latin America, against 46% of Argentina, 33% of Brazil, 14% of Cuba, and 4% of Uruguay.
 This was because most of the migration occurred across the Atlantic, not the Pacific, and that this migration occurred mostly before the construction of the Panama Canal.
 Also, Europeans preferred to stay in countries closer to their homelands instead of taking that long tour across the Straits of Magellan or crossing the Andes.

 Although the majority of European immigrants during the first half of the 20th century came from Spain and Italy, others came in smaller numbers from other European countries including the Caucasus.
 Jews arrived in the early part of the 20th century, fleeing pogroms in Russia and in the mid-20th century from Poland, Hungary, Romania, and the former nations of Yugoslavia and Czechoslovakia, also Germany, fleeing the Nazis in the 1930s and Communism in the 1950s.